angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ## tl;dr

 I completed the second year of [The Gains Lab](https://thegainslab.com) [Year of the Engine](https://thegainslab.com/engine) capacity program by [Matt Wiebke](https://www.instagram.com/thegainslab1/).
 The results of each workout were recorded.
-Some evidence of continued improvement from Year 1 is demonstrated.
-External factors significantly impacted training efforts.
+Some evidence of continued improvement from Year 1 is demonstrated, although external factors significantly impacted training efforts.
-Difficulty level increased substantially.
+Program difficulty level increased substantially.
 I continue to recommend the program if you wish to improve your cardiovascular capacity.

 ## Contents

 * <a rel="external" href="#about-this-review">About this review</a>

     * <a rel="external" href="#about-this-review-disclosure">Disclosure</a>
+    * <a rel="external" href="#about-this-review-the-virus-in-the-room">The
+      virus in the room</a>
     * <a rel="external" href="#about-this-review-approval">Approval</a>
     * <a rel="external" href="#about-this-review-workout-obfuscation">Workout obfuscation</a>
     * <a rel="external" href="#about-this-review-data">Data</a>